 Students will arrange their own air travel and ground transfer from the London airport to central London.
-It is best not to purchase your airline ticket until we know what time, exactly, we can start to check into student accommodations AND you have your Tier IV visa in hand.
-Planning well will save hours of sitting around (tired) surrounded by luggage if you arrive too early, or check-in hassles if you arrive too late.
-Arrive in London the day the program starts and when you can check into housing.
-There is no point or advantage to arriving too early.
+It is best not to purchase your airline ticket until you have your Tier IV visa in hand.
+Planning well will save hours of sitting around surrounded by luggage if you arrive too early, or check-in hassles if you arrive too late.
+Arrive in London only on the day the program starts and when you can check into housing (between 9 and 5 pm, although arriving before 2 pm is best).
+There is no point or advantage to arriving too early, especially a day early.
 Extra travel is best done at the end of the program, after you've become an experienced independent traveler.

 The main international airports are London Heathrow (LHR) and London Gatwick (LGW).
 If you want to coordinate travel with other students let me know when you fill out the program survey (coming in late October) and I'll put you in touch with others who want to do the same thing.
 I usually fly into LHR because it most convenient for where I live.
 LHR will also be most convenient for you, but only by a small margin.
 You will receive clear directions for traveling to your housing from both major London airports.
-Check in for housing is after 9 am the morning of January 10.
-All students must leave flats the morning of April 21, 2018.
+Check in for housing is from 9 am to 5 pm on Wednesday January 9.
+All students must leave flats the morning of April 20, 2019.

 Early arrivals/late departures cannot be accommodated.
-To reiterate: students should plan travel to arrive in London at an appropriate time (morning) on January 10.
-That likely means an overnight flight the evening of January 9, to arrive in London January 10.
-Triple check travel plans to be sure you are booked to ARRIVE in London on the morning of Wednesday, January 10.
+To reiterate: students should arrive in London at an appropriate time (morning) on January 9, 2019.
+That likely means an overnight flight the evening of January 8, to arrive in London January 9.
+Triple check travel plans to be sure you are booked to ARRIVE in London on the morning of Wednesday, January 9.